Deadrank/DeadRank-DU/README.md

  - `hide codes`: Changes visual display of transponder tags on the HUD to "redacted".
 This is useful if you are streaming and do not want your tags displayed on-stream
  - `show codes`: Changes the visual display of transponder codes back to their actual values
  - `delcode <transponder tag>`: Removes the transponder tag specified from your transponder
- - `addships`: Adds all ships currently on your radar to a "friendly" ship list so that they will be filtered out of certain radar views even if they do not have matching transponder tags (if a databank is linked, will also store the construct IDs in the databank for future use) *NOTE: this feature is currently not working, will remove this note when fixed*
- - `addshipid <construct id> [owner/name]`: Adds an individual ship to the "friendly" ship list.
-The ship is tagged will be tagged with the specified owners name (optional).
- - `delshipid <construct id>`: Removes the specified construct ID from the "friendly" ship list
  - `<3 digit target number>`: Enter the 3 digit number of your desired target to set it as your "primary"  (can be used with radar widget filter for quicker targeting).
  - `0`: Entering "0" will clear the current active primary target
  - `agc <any whole number>`: Changes the code seed value of the automatically generated transponder codes (if enabled)